Custer County, Idaho

 Custer County is a rural mountain county in the center of the U.S. state of Idaho.
-As of the 2020 census, the population was 4,275.
+As of the 2020 census, the population was 4,275, making it the fifth-least populous county in Idaho.
 The county seat is Challis.
 Established in 1881, the county was named for the General Custer Mine, where gold was discovered five years earlier.
 Custer County relies on ranching, mining, and tourism as its main resources.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 4937 sqmi, of which 4721 sqmi is land and 16 sqmi (0.3%) is water.
 It is the third-largest county in Idaho by area.

 The Lost River Range, the state's highest mountains, are located in eastern Custer County.
 The highest is Borah Peak, the highest natural point in Idaho at 12662 ft.
 On the western border of the county is Idaho's famous Sawtooth Range; the tallest is Thompson Peak in Custer County, above picturesque Redfish Lake.
 20 mi east are the White Cloud Mountains, the tallest of which is Castle Peak at 11815 ft.

 The Salmon River and Big Lost River flow through Custer County.